PHI101 Examen Philosophicum - Seminar

 Seminar arrangement in Autumn parallel: 2 x 2 hours of lectures + 2 hours of seminars per week.

 The course is equivalent to Examen Philosophicum at other universities in Norway.
 PHI100 and PHI101 have the same lectures in the autumn parallel.
-Examen Philosophicum - English option (PHI102) is given annually in the January/Spring from 2020 onwards.
+Examen Philosophicum - English option (PHI102) is given annually.

 An external examiner will participate in the evaluation of the course.